oslabs-beta/evaStudio/README.md

 * Manage topics and messages directly inside our web GUI.
 * <b> Monitor cluster health, and check performance metrics for load, latency, throughput, disk usage, and messages and bytes in and out per second, in order to test and scale your data architecture before loading into production. </b>

+You can also connect your existing Kafka clusters on AWS, provided that you follow our [setup instructions](https://www.evastudio.dev) for Prometheus, JMX, and Grafana installation.

 # Interface
 ### 1. Drag-and-drop data pipeline designer